snnaplab/universal-apk-generate-action/README.md

 # Universal APK Generate Action

-This is a GitHub Actions that creates a universal APK file from an AAB(Android App Bundle) file.
+This is a GitHub Action that creates a universal APK file from an AAB(Android App Bundle) file.
 APK file is useful for testing on real devices.

 ## Inputs